 Nathan improved diabetes and body composition on a carnivore diet

-I ate pretty “healthy” about 70% of the time.
-Working in kitchens the first 15 years of my life, most of the food I consumed was cooked from scratch and only consisted of the finest ingredients.
-All organic of course, when possible.
+All organic, of course, when possible.
 Dishes as simple and refreshing as fattoush salad to dishes as rich and delectable as smoked gouda mac & cheese with black forest bacon, topped with a buttered parmesan sourdough crust.

-Of course I occasionally ate fast-food and ordered pizzas.
-The refrigerator usually had a six pack of some cleverly named craft beer.
+Of course, I occasionally ate fast food and ordered pizzas.
+The refrigerator usually had a six-pack of some cleverly named craft beer.

-It’s 2018, symptoms buzzing my ear again.
-But so is Joe Rogan, and this Doctor that only eats meat, and he got fired for suggesting a diet that was high fat and low carb to his patients.
-Instead of invasive surgery.
-I’ve seen, heard, and participated my fair share of craziness over the years.
-Don’t forget, I grew up in kitchens.
-But this blew my mind, I know about nutrition, this doesn’t make any sense.
-It’s like making a grill cheese with mayonnaise instead of butter.
+It’s 2018, and the symptoms are buzzing in my ear again.
+But so is Joe Rogan and this Doctor who only eats meat, and he got fired for suggesting a diet that was high fat and low carb to his patients instead of invasive surgery.
+Over the years, I’ve seen, heard, and participated in my fair share of craziness.

-Screw it, I’m open minded, and have believed in the power of food and nature my entire life.
-I’ll try the ketogenic first.
-I’m going to wait and see what happens to this crazy Doctor first.
-Damn, I feel amazing.
-It doesn’t hurt when I run or do push ups, that extra Holiday weight melted off, like those delicious turkey drippings.
+It doesn’t hurt when I run or do push-ups.
+That extra Holiday weight melted off, like those delicious turkey drippings.
 This was something special.
-Got down to 196lbs, my symptoms were completely gone.
+Got down to 196 lbs, and my symptoms were completely gone.
 My new daughter was born.

-So I only consumed meat, butter, cheese, bone broth, coffee, salt and spices for 30 days.
+So I only consumed meat, butter, cheese, bone broth, coffee, salt, and spices for 30 days.

 Week 1